micmejia/bible-dump/AMPC/John/John 3.md

-For God so greatly loved _and_ dearly prized the world that He [even] gave up His only begotten ([^d]unique) Son, so that whoever believes in (trusts in, clings to, relies on) Him shall not perish (come to destruction, be lost) but have eternal (everlasting) life.
+For God so greatly loved _and_ dearly prized the world that He [even] gave up His only begotten (unique) Son, so that whoever believes in (trusts in, clings to, relies on) Him shall not perish (come to destruction, be lost) but have eternal (everlasting) life.